RevoU-FSSE-2/week-6-SherinOlivia/README.md

 ## Dockerizing an existing Node.js app
 <p>To Dockerize a node.js app means to put and run the app inside a <strong>container</strong>, and to do that, we need to build the <strong>image</strong>.
 But before we can build the image, we need a text file called <strong>Dockerfile</strong></p>

-1. The first and foremost step is to always prepare the repository and the necessary files.
+1. The first and foremost step is to always **prepare the repository and the necessary files**.
 - To clone a repository to your local storage: `git clone your-repository-link`
 - To move into the cloned repository: `cd your-cloned-repository-path`
 - To create new folder: `mkdir your-folder-name`